hhromic/promrelay-exporter/README.md

 A usage example can be found in the [`example`](example/) directory.

+## Code Linting

+To lint the codebase of the project using [ESLint](https://eslint.org/) and Docker:

+    docker run -t --rm -v $PWD:/data:ro cytopia/eslint .

 ## License

 This project is licensed under the [Apache License Version 2.0](LICENSE).